biomystery/snATAC_qc/README.md

-snATAC_qc: A tool for demultiplex and encode barcode for snATAC
+snATAC_preprocess: A tool for demultiplex and encode barcode for snATAC
 ============================================================